qydchen/SafeHavn/README.md

 Filtering by amenities and housing accommodations will improve usability.
 Adding dropdowns and modals will allow the expansion of such filters.

 #### Improved Styling/Design
-Compared with AirBnB, there are countless design tweaks that I can improve on such as: adding a carousel that spins through photos of the home.
+Compared with AirBnB, there are countless UX design tweaks that I can improve on such as: adding a carousel that spins through photos of the home.
 Adding a slider bar to filter budgets and guest size.